m50d/m50d.github.com/_posts/2015-03-01-verified-timsort-sketch.md

 What's the fair comparison?
 I picked Scala because it's a production-ready language usable today, even in situations where the JVM is a hard requirement - in 99% of the cases where you could use Java, you can use Scala, which is not (yet) something you can say for Idris.
 While I believe there are some production users already, Idris remains experimental and academic; tooling support is quite limited, and the standards for even quite basic functionality like dependency management are in a state of flux.

 But while Java is a production-ready language, the same can't really be said for KeY; do IDEs understand the KeY comment format correctly?
-Will they pass
+Will they include the correct KeY comments when performing automated refactorings (e.g. "extract method")?
+If your proof is encoded as part of the type system then you get this for free: any Scala IDE would be able to